Inference Concepts

 9-12

-A result is statistically significant when the p-value falls below a predetermined threshold ($\alpha$), typically 0.05, suggesting the observed effect is unlikely due to chance alone.
+A result is statistically significant when the p-value falls below a predetermined threshold (alpha, typically 0.05), indicating that the observed effect is unlikely to have occurred by random chance alone.
+Statistical significance is a binary decision criterion used in hypothesis testing โ€” it does not measure the size or practical importance of the effect.

 "Statistical significance is a decision rule: before looking at data, you set a threshold (usually 5%).
 If your p-value is below this threshold, you declare the result 'significant' - meaning unlikely to be just random noise.
 It's not about importance; it's about confidence that something real is happening."

-Why it matters: Statistical significance is the standard for publishing research findings and making evidence-based decisions.
-But it's widely misunderstood - significance doesn't mean important or large.
+Why it matters: Statistical significance is the standard threshold for publishing research findings, approving medical treatments, and making evidence-based decisions across science and industry.
+However, it is widely misunderstood โ€” significance does not mean the effect is large, important, or practically meaningful.